Kyrncion/Kyrncion/README.md

 - I’m currently working on a discord bot called Orion built from JavaScript.

-- I’m looking to collaborate on frontend development projects, unity projects, and cyber security plugins for games.
+- I’m looking to collaborate on frontend development projects, unity projects, and anti-cheat plugins for games.

 - Feel free to talk to me about JavaScript, Genshin Impact, or your waifu tier list.